 You can call it a social media “detox.”
 In fact, that’s what I’m calling it.

-During these 30 days, I WILL be doing a few things (instead of using social media):
+During these 30 days, I did a few things (instead of using social media):

-- Being 100% engaged with my wife, two amazing sons, and my family
+- Being 100% engaged with my wife, three amazing sons, and my family

 I’m tired of getting caught up in the fake success of others that they try to promote over social.
 I’m tired of letting other people curate my life.

-Like I said, I’m building something totally new and I feel like my to-do list is always half filled with things to watch and read.
+Like I said, I’m building something important and I feel like my to-do list is always half filled with things to watch and read.